-Most of us in the Business world use emails as the main, and in some cases the only, means of written communication.
-For many students studying Business English, practising their Business Email Writing Skills is an important part of their course.
+Most of us in the business world use emails as the main, and in some cases the only, means of written communication.
+For many students studying Business English and practising their business email writing skills is an important part of their course.

 While most of us are happy to write informal emails to friends that might have grammatical mistakes in them, the same is not true when writing to colleagues and clients with whom we want to make a good impression.
 Or where we need to be a bit more careful or more diplomatic than usual.
 If you are looking for formal and informal email phrases, you should check this list!

 So, how can you ensure that your email writing skills are up to standard?
 Here are some general tips I’d like to share with you: